geoxsh/LLOF-design-floods/README.md

 # LLOF-design-floods
-This repository contains the data supporting the findings of this study.
+This repository contains the data supporting the findings of the paper.

 ## Repo Contents
 - Data: